flywithliye/lard-detection/README.md

 The training/finetuning codes for YOLO-RWY is `cfg/ultralytics/train.py`.
 All the command lines for different configurations are in `exp_yolov8_train.sh`.

-For directly reproducing the training of YOLO-RWY, run:
+For directly reproducing the training of YOLO-RWY (640 image size by default), run:

 ```bash
 # simple training